Skip to main content

 Edit an app

 Open an app and click Edit in the top right corner of the workbook to enter a draft.
 The editor has two panels: a live preview of your app running against real data, and a code editor for the HTML (click Code in the toolbar to show or hide it).
 If you have access to the agent, the chat split-view opens alongside the editor so you can iterate with AI as you go.
+When you ask the agent to change an app, it will make targeted edits by locating the exact snippet in the code and only modifying the relevant portions.
+Each edit appears in chat as a diff preview showing precisely what changed.
+If a partial edit can’t be applied — for example, if the target code has changed — the agent will retry with more context or, as a last resort, rewrite the affected section of HTML.

 Limitations

-• Scheduling and deliveries — apps can’t be sent on a schedule.
+• Scheduling and deliveries

 Security

+• Apps run in a sandboxed iframe.
 Each app runs inside a sandboxed iframe that blocks outbound network requests.
 App code can’t call third-party services or open its own connection to your data — it only works with what Omni passes in, so there’s no route for it to send your data anywhere.

+• Data access stays governed.
 An app can’t query your warehouse directly.
 The only data it sees is the results of its workbook’s queries, which Omni passes into the iframe.
 Every app inherits the access rules already in place — connection permissions, the semantic model and data permissions, and content sharing all carry over.

+• Only trusted libraries can load.
 Apps can load charting, styling, and font libraries from a short list of trusted CDNs, but nothing else.